-Offered at all campuses and most Community Learning Centres
+Offered at all campuses and most Community Learning Centres.
+Some campus-based ALBE may require minimum academic requirements.

 The Aurora College School of Developmental Studies Department, Adult Literacy and Basic Education (ALBE) curriculum includes six levels of study, ranging from basic literacy to coursework at the grade 12 level.
 Courses in this program enable participants to learn or relearn skills needed to meet employment, personal or educational goals.
 Participants in the Adult Literacy and Basic Education (ALBE) Program enrol in a program of study according to their personal needs and academic levels.
 Because of this, time spent in the program will vary for each individual.